19hours/sg-statutes/Acts/Children and Young Persons Act.md

 [20/2001]

+[Act 27 of 2014 wef 01/10/2014]

-(8) If the Juvenile Court is not satisfied that the child or young person brought before it is in need of protection, the Court may order that the child or young person be returned to the care and custody of his parent or guardian.
+(8) If the Youth Court is not satisfied that the child or young person brought before it is in need of protection, the Court may order that the child or young person be returned to the care and custody of his parent or guardian.

 [20/2011]

+[Act 27 of 2014 wef 01/10/2014]

-(9) The Juvenile Court may, at any time before the expiry of an order made under subsection (1) and on the application of the Director or a protector, vary or discharge the order if the Court is satisfied that it would be in the best interests of the person in respect of whom the order was made.
+(9) The Youth Court may, at any time before the expiry of an order made under subsection (1) and on the application of the Director or a protector, vary or discharge the order if the Court is satisfied that it would be in the best interests of the person in respect of whom the order was made.

 [3/2011 wef 20/07/2011]

+[Act 27 of 2014 wef 01/10/2014]

-(10) For the avoidance of doubt, where an order to be varied or discharged under subsection (9) is an order made under subsection (1)(b), (c) or (d) and involves a person who is above the age of 16 years (but below the age of 19 years) at the time the order is to be varied or discharged, the Juvenile Court shall not vary the period for which the person is to be detained, committed to care or placed under supervision, as the case may be.
+(10) For the avoidance of doubt, where an order to be varied or discharged under subsection (9) is an order made under subsection (1)(b), (c) or (d) and involves a person who is above the age of 16 years (but below the age of 19 years) at the time the order is to be varied or discharged, the Youth Court shall not vary the period for which the person is to be detained, committed to care or placed under supervision, as the case may be.

 [3/2011 wef 20/07/2011]

+[Act 27 of 2014 wef 01/10/2014]

 (11) If the parent or guardian of the child or young person fails to enter into the bond within the time specified in the order made under subsection (1)(a) or breaches any condition of the bond, the parent or guardian shall be guilty of an offence and shall be liable on conviction to a fine not exceeding $2,000.